houtianze/houtianze.github.io/_posts/2023-04-29-a-poor-man-s-dslr-gps.markdown

 _Is there away to geotag a batch of photos easily and (relatively) accurately?_

-It turns out this is more less achievable with a result that is to my satisfaction.
+It turns out this is more or less achievable with a result that is to my satisfaction.

 # Solutions